Petunia (film)

-Petunia is a 2012 comedy-drama film.
+Petunia is a 2012 American comedy-drama film.
 It was co-written and directed by Ash Christian.
 Thora Birch, who stars in the film, and her father Jack Birch, are credited as producers.

 Plot

 The film relates simultaneously the lives and romantic/sexual relationships of the Petunias: the parents, Felicia and Percy, and their three sons, Michael, Adrian and Charlie.
 The film also features the wife of Michael, Vivian, and her cousin George.